wp-document-revisions/wp-document-revisions/docs/filters.md

 In: class-wp-document-revisions.php

-Filters the encoded file name for the attached document.
+Filters the encoded file name for the attached document (on save).

 ## Filter document_lock_check